A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Data availability

 \section{Data availability}

 The numerical data can be obtained from the authors on request.
-The spin finding procedure and the implemented Schrieffer Wolff transformation can be tested on \texttt{https://cloud.quantumsimulations.de/} using the \texttt{HQS Spin Mapper} module.
+The spin finding procedure and the imple- mented Schrieffer Wolff transformation can be tested on https://cloud.quantumsimulations.de/ using the HQS Spin Mapper module.